 Koinonia is a Greek word that means “fellowship” and “caring community.”
 For the 150 children ages seven through 21 who have various disabilities and the 200 UT students who spend a week as counselors, Camp Koinonia, in Crossville, Tennessee, is an experience that lasts a lifetime.
 Administered through the Department of Kinesiology, Recreation, and Sport Studies, the program teaches UT students to meet the needs of children with disabilities by pairing them one-on-one with a camper.
-Gifts from donors help ensure that no child is turned away due to an inability to pay.

 Camp activities include horseback riding, canoeing, arts and crafts, sports and games, a low ropes course, music and movement, mad science, cooking, overnight camping, and outdoor education.
 And camp activities such as music and movement encourage campers of all skill levels to join in.

 Find out more on the Department of Kinesiology, Recreation, and Sport Studies website.